 We tend to take it for granted that water will come out of the tap and that this water will be safe to drink or “potable” as a technical term, rarely do we consider the ramifications of that supply should it stop working or suffer a burst pipe.

-Most pipework is buried under the floor in concrete screed or in the cavity and cannot be maintained…so what can be done to minimise leaks internally?
+Most pipework is buried under the floor in the concrete screed or the cavity and cannot be maintained…so what can be done to minimise leaks internally?

-- Act quickly!
-When you realise you have a leak, turn off the water before you try to tackle it and remember there is a good bucket full held in the pipework.
+Act quickly!
+When you realise you have a leak, please turn off the water before you try to tackle it and remember there is a good bucket full held in the pipework.